 Placements vary from year to year, but the most recent placements included: Allen & Overy, Bank of America Merrill Lynch, Barclays, Herbert Smith Freehills, Deutsche Bank, EY, BUPA, Bank of Tokyo, Freshfields, Clyde & Co, Charles Russell Speechlys, Credit Suisse, Heart of the City, ING, RBS and RSA.

-Applications for the Summer CSR programme are now closed.
+Applications for the Spring 2020 programmes are now closed.